 Stumble trip, stumble trip! are you even a parent if you haven’t re-enacted these famous words from the classic children’s book “We’re going on a bear hunt” whilst walking in the woods?
-I can’t even begin to work out how many times I’ve encouraged Arlo’s tired little legs to finish a hike in the woods by convincing him there’s a bear around the next corner.
+I can’t even begin to work out how many times I’ve encouraged Arlo’s tired little legs to finish a hike in the by convincing him there’s a bear around the next corner.
 I have so many` photographs of our adventures that I wanted to put together something really special for him as a keepsake.

 Thanks to Google you can now capture a bear using augmented reality – which is basically a bit of clever tech which superimposes a realistic image of a bear in to the space in front of your camera.
 This is enough to convince Arlo and to my delight there are dozens of other animals this works with too….
 I won’t spoil the fun…. just type bear in to Google and tap “meet a life sized brown bear up close”

 Of course the logical thing to do with this is to convince your child that there are animals in your home and following you on walks and they have to be super quiet/go to bed on time / eat all of their dinner to maybe get a chance at glimpsing one of these creatures.
 That is a side note, but it is how I created the last pages of our story.